 What days are best to arrive and depart?

-Yes, there are better days to schedule for than others.
-We recommend a Friday arrival, Monday departure (11 days).
-However, due to other factors, this can change.
+For us, flexibility is key, but after having done this for a while, Saturday to Saturday dates tend to be most favorable for most groups due to participant's vacation schedules.
+However, due to many other factors you may face (including ticket pricing for flights), this can change.
 If you want to come Sunday to Sunday, we can make it work, although there would be some disadvantages.
 If you have specific questions about your trip, contact us.

 Will each participant need a passport or will a birth certificate and driver's license suffice?

 Passport is 100% required!
 If you try to come with anything less, you wont make it past your departing airport the morning you are supposed to come.
 And you need a minimum of six months before your passport expires and the beginning date of your trip also or you will be denied boarding with any of the airlines.
 It has happened...be aware and check this well ahead of time as getting a passport or one renewed can take sometimes six to eight weeks or more.